 Understanding the Merchant Cash Advance

 It’s no secret that most businesses often need debt to drive growth and profitability, and in an increasingly digital world, debt is becoming more accessible.
 However, the growth in debt accessibility isn’t universally a good thing.
-Some borrowing methods marketed to small business owners, such as merchant cash advances, have confusing marketing, poor underwriting standards and astronomic interest rates that can trap business owners in unsustainable debt cycles.
+Some borrowing methods marketed to small business owners, such as merchant cash advances, have confusing marketing, poor underwriting standards and astronomic cost of working capitals that can trap business owners in unsustainable debt cycles.

-Although an MCA looks like a typical loan, the transactions are almost completely unregulated.
+Although an MCA looks like a typical funding, the transactions are almost completely unregulated.
 This means that most small business borrowers are not shown the APR or expected monthly payment before they take out a merchant cash advance.
-And since cash advance issuers aren’t bound by any laws that limit interest rates on loans (usury laws), issuers can legally charge massive interest rates — in excess of 100% in many cases.
+And since cash advance issuers aren’t bound by any laws that limit cost of working capitals on funding (usury laws), issuers can legally charge massive cost of working capitals — in excess of 100% in many cases.

 Most businesses often need debt to drive growth and profitability.
 However, the growth in debt accessibility isn’t always a good thing.
-Some borrowing methods marketed to small business owners, such as merchant cash advances, have confusing marketing, poor underwriting standards and astronomic interest rates that can trap business owners in unsustainable debt cycles.
+Some borrowing methods marketed to small business owners, such as merchant cash advances, have confusing marketing, poor underwriting standards and astronomic cost of working capitals that can trap business owners in unsustainable debt cycles.

 Canadian Business Funding